-The CiRCE Institute was kind enough to publish this piece entitled, “The Forscoff Lectures: A Greek Hope.”
+The CiRCE Institute was kind enough to publish this piece entitled, “The Screwtape Lectures: A Greek Hope.”
 This will be a series of essays modeled after C.S.
-Lewis’ The Screwtape Letters, with a demon named Forscoff teaching a remedial class on “tempting.”
-Each month, Forscoff will survey an important historical event or period from the vantage of a demon.
+Lewis’ The Screwtape Letters, with Screwtape teaching a remedial class on “tempting.”
+Each month, Screwtape will survey an important historical event or period from the vantage of a demon.
 For anyone who is not familiar with CiRCE, it is a Classical education research group that promotes high-quality education and teachers.
 Much thanks to them!
 The piece was originally published on their blog on April 3.

 The Forscoff Lectures: A Greek Hope